ZenonSeth/respec/doc/api.md

     -- interact with an element that triggers a callback -- When `false`, each individual element is required to `return true` from its -- individual interaction function in order to reshow the form to the user.

+    -- Default margins.
+Optional.
+All 3 versions do the same thing, but allow shorthands -- If present, the default margins will be used for any element that doesn't specify a corresponding margin

+    defaultElementMargins = 3,
+     -- sets all four default margins to 3 defaultElementMargins = { hor = 4, ver = 2 }
+     -- sets before/after margins to 4 and above/below ,margins to 2
+    defaultElementMargins = { before = 3, after = 3, above = 3, below = 4 }
+     -- sets the default margins to given values
  }
 ```
 ## `builderFunction`